-CRJ 401 ORGANIZED CRIME (4 credits/40 hrs)

-An overview of various aspects of organized crime.
+CRJ 401 ORGANIZED CRIME (4 credits/40 hrs) An overview of various aspects of organized crime.
 Discussions will include local, regional, national, and global organized crime syndicates.
 Students will also identify the cultural and social effects of organized crime.
+Prerequisite: CRJ 215

-Prerequisite: CRJ 215 an analysis of the juvenile court system and the legal process of dealing with juvenile offenders.
+CRJ 425 THE JUVENILE JUSTICE SYSTEM (4 credits/40 hrs) an analysis of the juvenile court system and the legal process of dealing with juvenile offenders.
 Detention, records, sentencing, and the various methods of dealing with juveniles within the criminal justice system are reviewed.
 Prerequisite: CRJ 205